 Research associate, University of Kiel, Germany

-Drilling assistant (traineeship) in a geological pilot study in Bitterfeld (Germany), Noell Umweltdienste.
+Bohrassistent (traineeship) in einer geologischem Pilotprojekt in Bitterfeld (Germany), Noell Umweltdienste.

 Thesis: Physical and chemical processes during the dehydration of subducting oceanic lithosphere: Reactive fluid flow under high-pressure conditions.

 Dissertation: Subduction and continental collision in the Lufilian Arc - Zambezi Belt orogen: A petrological, geochemical, and geochronological study of eclogites and whiteschists (Zambia).